mrezabayat/iamsorush/content/posts/namespace-cpp/index.md

 ## How to use

-The concept of namespace is very similar to directories in operating system.
-In our computer we organize our files to photos, videos, documents and so on.
-So, we quickly find them and also avoid file name conflicts.
+The concept of the namespace is very similar to directories in the operating system.
+On our computer, we organize our files in folders: photos, videos, documents, and so forth.
+So, we quickly find them and also avoid file name collisions.

 So my conventions are:

-0. For a new project, create a namespace with the name of the project.
+* For a new project, create a namespace with the name of the project.
 Everything is written in this namespace (except `main()`).
 So our project become portable, it can be included in other projects without the fear of name conflicts.

 ```cpp
 namespace MyProject{